Welcome to the website of the Geneva Internet Disputes Resolution Policies 1.0 (GIDRP 1.0).

 The GIDRP 1.0 is a digital policy project: it is not carved in stone and is not even materialized in any paper publication.
 The reason is that the GIDRP 1.0 is conceived as a work in progress (more precisely: a policy work in progress), that must be discussed, criticized and improved by a process of broad consultation and inclusive participation.

 On this basis, institutions and people are strongly encouraged to share their comments on the GIDPR 1.0 and are also invited to participate with us for the next steps of the project which will hopefully materialize in the issuance of GIDRP 2.0.
-Of course, the GIDPR 1.0 can also be endorsed either as a whole or only for specific policy proposals.

 Which national courts shall have jurisdiction in Internet-related disputes?